fabric8io/fabric8/tooling/archetypes/camel-web-osgi-archetype/src/main/resources/archetype-resources/ReadMe.txt

 Camel Router WAR OSGi Project
 =============================

-This project includes a sample route as as a WAR.
+This project includes a sample route as a WAR.
 You can build the WAR by running

     mvn install